 Chitin is a particular protein found in Reishi (any other medicinal mushrooms) that helps break down cholesterol, thereby cleaning the arteries and improving heart health.
 Reishi has shown to help lower elevated levels of cholesterol (LDL) and triglycerides, normalise blood pressure and blood sugar levels, increase the flexibility and health of blood vessels, and may help remove atherosclerotic plaque.
 (27)

 The research also indicates that Reishi may have anti-diabetic effects.
-It helped reduce both LDL cholesterol and insulin resistance and showed an increase in good HDL cholesterol.
+It helped reduce both LDL cholesterol and showed an increase in good HDL cholesterol.
 (28)

 Reishi Supports Liver Health